BoksBurger/BoksBurger/README.md

 # Hello World, I'm Burger 👋

 ### 👨‍💻 About Me
-I am a **Full Stack Engineer** currently building secure, high-stakes enterprise systems at **Rush National Renal Care**.
-My core philosophy is simple: **I build frictionless tools that do exactly what they say on the tin** without complicating the user's life or generating unnecessary support tickets.
+I am a **Full Stack Engineer** currently building secure, high-stakes enterprise systems at **National Renal Care**.
+My core philosophy is to **build frictionless tools that do exactly what they say on the tin** without complicating the user's life or generating unnecessary support tickets.

 When I am not orchestrating enterprise web stacks, you will find me at my desk with a soldering iron, tinkering with microcontrollers.